LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/8-lockFreeProgramming.md

 }
 ```

-So instead we could do something like this
+So instead we can work with AtomicReferences:

 ```java
 public class NumberRange {